Share

 Published on

-Designed as a beginner-friendly yet practical program, the Academy combined expert-led workshops, group mentoring, and individual mentorship.
-Its goal was to offer participants practical support to help them start or grow their businesses online with confidence and a clear plan.
+Designed as a beginner-friendly yet practical program, the Academy combined professional-led workshops, group mentoring, and individual mentorship.
+Its goal was to provide participants with practical support to start or grow their online businesses with confidence and a clear plan.

 For many participants, joining the Academy came at a very personal turning point.
 Some were standing right before their first official launch, others were still shaping an idea that had been quietly growing for years.